 The Benefits of Quilts for Thru-Hiking

 For much of the thru-hiking world, this will come down to a few things: expense, overall simplicity, compactness, and the big key of weight.
 Any long-distance hiking weight on your back is a willpower killer, you feel those pounds over time throughout your body.

 Quilts have been gaining traction as people question the past and realize that the benefits to the sleeping bag were from the air, the sleeping bag always allows heat loss through the ground as the down compresses under your weight and has no insulative value.

 This combo makes them easier to use, lighter to use, and perform the same or better than a sleeping bag in nearly any circumstance.

-You key differences will be that the quilt is open on the one side, unlike a sleeping bag that will fully enclose you in a shell in a backpacking quilt the fabric that is on the bottom has been cut out along with the zipper which allows a lot of weight to be removed.
+Your key differences will be that the quilt is open on one side, unlike a sleeping bag that will fully enclose you in a shell in a backpacking quilt the fabric on the bottom has been cut out along with the zipper which allows a lot of weight to be removed.

 How Quilts Work

 They are very simplistic overall offering you 2 different foot box style options, an open foot box that makes the quilt more like a blanket in which case it just lays over the top of you, like in warmer times of the year.